Types of Aid

-To assist students and their families with financial planning for their enrollment, scholarship amounts are fixed and renewable so long as the student makes satisfactory academic progress.
+To assist students and their families with financial planning for their enrollment, scholarship amounts are fixed and renewable for one year so long as the student makes satisfactory academic progress.

 Graduate Students must be enrolled for at least nine credits to be considered for such assistance.

 Federal Work Study (FWS)